jameshfisher/jameshfisher.com/_posts/2018-12-29-how-to-draw-sprites-on-an-html-canvas.md

 ---
-title: "How to draw sprites on an HTML canvas"
+title: How to draw sprites on an HTML canvas
-tags: ["programming", "animation", "web"]
+tags:
+  - programming
+  - animation
+  - web
 ---

 In [my previous post](/2018/12/28/a-cat-walk-cycle/)